 Councillor Finch suggested that the University of Essex Phase 3 Parkside project could be split into two phases.
 The first phase of the project was prioritised by the Panel for £3m as part of the initial £15.158m LGF currently available (this part is referred to as the University of Essex Parkside Phase 3).
 The Panel agreed that the second phase would remain on the ranked pipeline to receive LGF should additional underspend become available.
-This second phase is referred to as the University of Essex Parkside Phase is referred to as the University of Essex Parkside Phase 4.
+This second phase is referred to as the University of Essex Parkside Phase 4.
 Councillor Finch agreed that Essex County Council would underwrite the remaining £2m LGF sought by the University in advance of any additional LGF becoming available to support phase 4 of the project.